malishben360/javascript-array-functions-practice/ReadMe.md

 # JavaScript Array Functions

-learning how to use JavaScript array functions like map, reduce, filter.
+learning how to use JavaScript array functions like map, reduce, filter etc.

 ## Sample Data